Trump hints at release of American prisoners held in North Korea

 Choi told AFP the three men were being kept separately but were all moved to a hotel outside Pyongyang.
 He said they were "going on tours, receiving medical treatment and eating good food."

-The Trump Administration has been pushing for their release and President has said mutliple times he hoped the men would be allowed to come home.
+The Trump Administration has been pushing for their release and President has said multiple times he hoped the men would be allowed to come home.

 "We are negotiating now.
 We are doing our very best," Trump said at a news conference last month.
 "I think there's a good chance of doing it.
 We're having very good dialogue.
 We will keep you informed.
 But we are in there and we are working very hard on that."